What form must I complete if I frequently drive my private vehicle for official State business?

 - The DMV Pull Notice Program is the University's procedure to request driving records of its employees directly from the California Department of Motor Vehicles (DMV).
-The University Police Department, under the direction of the Chief of Police, administers the program.
+The Parking and Transportation Services Department administers the program.
 It is a California State University mandated requirement that all State employees authorized to drive on state business, whether by using a state vehicle, personal vehicle or electric cart be enrolled in the program.

 Who should be enrolled in the DMV Pull Notice Program?

 - All California State University, San Bernardino employees that drive on State business must have their driving record verified through the DMV Pull Notice Program.
 Employees are enrolled into the DMV Pull Notice Program after they have completed the Defensive Driving Certificate Training and have submitted a copy of their CA Driving License and The Authorization to Use State Vehicle Form to Parking and Transportation Services.

 - In order to operate vehicles on University business, you must maintain a good and safe driving record.
 The DMV will provide the University i.e. Parking and Transportation Services Department with periodic updates of your driving record.
 If an employee’s license is revoked or suspended they should cease from driving any state, personal or electric cart on behalf of the University.
 The MPP in charge of the employee will receive notification from Parking and Transportation Services of a license being revoked or suspended and subsequently should advise the employee that they cannot drive on behalf of University

 Can an employee operate a University owned vehicle with only an out-of-state driver's license?